Myocardial Ischaemia National Audit Project (MINAP)

 Previous reports for Myocardial Ischaemia National Audit Project (MINAP) are available to download via the Previous reports page.

-Clinical lead: Dr Chris Gale
+Clinical lead: Professor Chris P Gale

 nicor.auditenquiries@nhs.net